patrickmineault/codebook/docs/setup.md

 # Set up your project

-Setting up a organized project will help you remain productive as your project grows.
+Setting up an organized project will help you remain productive as your project grows.
 The broad steps involved are:

 1. Pick a name and create a folder for your project
 2. Initialize a git repository and sync to Github